deneha/azure-guidance/best-practices-api-implementation.md

 	- The client uses the status code to maintain the cache.
 If the data has not changed (status code 304) then the object can remain cached and the client application should continue to use this version of the object.
 If the data has changed (status code 200) then the cached object should be discarded and the new one inserted.
 If the data is no longer available (status code 404) then the object should be removed from the cache.

-	> **Note**: If the response header contains the Cache-Control header no-store then the object should always be removed from the cache regardless of the HTTP status code.
+	> [AZURE.NOTE] If the response header contains the Cache-Control header no-store then the object should always be removed from the cache regardless of the HTTP status code.

 	The code below shows the `FindOrderByID` method extended to support the If-None-Match header.
 Notice that if the If-None-Match header is omitted, the specified order is always retrieved: